wso2/docs-ob-toolkit-cds/en/docs/get-started/configure-users-and-roles.md

 6. Test  scenarios can include attempting to login using invalid usernames more than allowed number of times, attempting invalid OTPs more than allowed number of times, etc.

-7. Open `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configs as follows.
+7. Open the `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configurations as follows.

    ```
    [authentication.custom_authenticator]